SeeedDocument/Seeed-WiKi/docs/Xadow_GSMPlusBLE.md

 oldwikiname: Xadow_GSM+BLE
 prodimagename: Xadow_GSM%2BBLE_shangjiatu.JPG
 surveyurl: https://www.surveymonkey.com/r/Xadow_GSM_BLE
+sku: 102040005
 ---

 ![](https://raw.githubusercontent.com/SeeedDocument/Xadow_GSM-BLE/master/image/Xadow_GSM%2BBLE_shangjiatu.JPG)

 Whether making and receiving telephone calls over a radio link using external speakers and microphone or exchanging data in short distances with Bluetooth, you can do it with Xadow GSM+BLE.

 As the heart of RePhone kit Create, the Xadow GSM+BLE is built around the powerful System-On-Chip (SOC) MT2502, offering a rich range of communication protocols - GSM, GPRS and Bluetooth (v4.0 and 2.1 dual mode).
 It supports quad-band 850/900/1800/1900MHz that covers any GSM network in the world.
 Just insert a 2G Nano SIM card, and then you can enchant things with cellular connectivity.

 [![](https://raw.githubusercontent.com/SeeedDocument/Seeed-WiKi/master/docs/images/get_one_now.png)](http://www.seeedstudio.com/depot/Xadow-GSM-BLE-p-2560.html?cPath=84_120)